codersuk/aws-file-sharing/README.md

 # Create a Simple File Sharing Web App
-Today’s task is to create a simple wetransfer clone using AWS.
+Today’s task is to create a simple wetransfer clone using Firebase

-At the end of the session; you should as a minimum be able to upload files from your computer via a web page to Amazon S3, and return a download link.
+At the end of the session; you should as a minimum be able to upload files from your computer via a web page to a cloud service, and return a download link.
 You can then use this commercially or add this to your portfolio.

   ## Tools